-Plan, implement, evaluate and supervise a developmental classroom for children in the Early Head Start/Head Start program.
-Act as service coordinator/primary caregiver for assigned children.
+Under general supervision, plans, implements, and evaluates a developmentally appropriate and inclusive educational curriculum for children in the Early Head Start/Head Start program.
+Performs as an educator for assigned children.

-Actively participate in staff meetings, parent meetings, in service training, program meetings and team meetings.
-Participate in planning staff and parent training activities, parent meetings and workshops.
+Coordinates and conducts bi-monthly classroom unit meetings.
+Provides input to evaluate volunteers and college interns.
+Actively participates in staff meetings, parent meetings, and in-service training.
+Participates in planning associate and parent training activities, parent meetings and workshops.

 Training and experience necessary to develop consistent, stable and supportive relationships with very young children; must develop knowledge of infant and toddler development, safety issues in infant and toddler child care settings (i.e., reducing the risk of SIDS).

-Ability to properly interpret and implement regulations, policies and procedures of the California Department of Education, Funding Terms and Conditions (Title 5), Child Development Division, the Department of Social Services, Community Care Licensing program regulations (Title 22), Easterseals Southern California and Early Head Start/Head Start Performance Standards (Title 5, 17 and 22).
+Ability to properly interpret and implement regulations of the California Department of Education, Funding Terms and Conditions (Title 5), Department of Social Services, Community Care Licensing (Title 22), Head Start Performance Standards, and of Easterseals policies and procedures.

 Ability to communicate effectively, through oral and written skills, and work cooperatively with a variety of individuals and groups.
-Must relate well to children and their families and maintain positive affect.
+Must relate well to children and their families and maintain a positive affect.